 For the Instant Pot, do a quick pressure release after 5 to 7 minutes.
 Check with a knife or fork to see if the potatoes are cooked well.

 The knife or fork should be able to slide through easily if the potatoes are cooked properly.

 If the potatoes are undercooked, then cook them for a few more minutes using the pressure cook function.
 Once done, drain the potatoes and peas in a colander and set aside to cool.

-3. Next, toast the spices.
+3. Next, roast or toast the spices.
 This will help to release their flavors and should not be skipped!

 Heat the spices for just a few minutes until aromatic, being careful to not burn.